-Displays the level of broadband power applied to the RF In/Out port.
+This field displays the level of broadband power applied to the RF In/Out port.
 Different units may be selected with the Input Level Units setting in the RF Zone submenu.

-Note: For best Watt Meter accuracy disable the Pre-amplifier in Monitor Mode, and set the Gen Port in Generate Mode to RF In/Out.
+Note: For best Watt Meter accuracy, disable the Pre-amplifier in Monitor Mode, and set the Gen Port in Generate Mode to RF In/Out.